AlanLeverenz/vue-js-essentials/README.md

 /upload -> UploadForm
 /oauth2/callback -> AuthHandler (extract token from URL, finalizeLogin)
 Note: Based on URL, VueRouter will take a component and provide it to the 'App' component.

+Avoid using anchor tags because they will refresh the whole page.
+Instead, use VueRouter.
+Login/logout are not navigating so can use anchor tags.